sagemath/sagewiki_to_gh-2022-10-10/days88.md

 August 21-25, 2017, at the IMA, University of Minnesota, in Minneapolis, MN, USA.

+== How to check out an old ticket ==

+If you use the standard method `git trac checkout TICKET_NUM`, you will spend a long time rebuilding all of Sage.

+Instead, you can do the following:

+{{{
+git checkout develop
+git checkout -b t/TICKET_NUM/name git trac fetch TICKET_NUM git merge FETCH_HEAD git trac push
+}}}
+You may need to fix merge problems during the merge, and then finish the merge by `git commit`.

 == The k8s server ==

 William has kindly provided a server for us to use during the workshop, with 48 CPUs and 256 GB of RAM.
 It is running !CoCalc, so you can access it from your browser.